crispinprojects/talkcalendar/README.md

 As I understand it, GTK4 does not define style classes and this is left to the platform library (libadwaita).
 GTK4 gives you "labels", "buttons" and other GUI components while libadwaita is used to style these following GNOME's Human Interface Guidelines (HIG).

 I need to do more research into GTK4 styling with a platform library.
-Consequently, I have placed app styling lower down in the road map as I need to learn how to do this and decide if it is a good idea to lock in the application to a platform library or not.
+Consequently, I have placed styling lower down in the road map list as I need to learn how to do this and decide if it is a good idea to lock in the application to a platform library or not.
 There is a Github discussion on this topic entitled ["Please don't use LibAdwaita library"](https://github.com/xournalpp/xournalpp/discussions/5301).

 The [gtk_css_provider_load_from_data()](https://docs.gtk.org/gtk4/method.CssProvider.load_from_data.html) function which I used previously in the GTK3 version of the application is being depreciated and so all code using it has been [removed](https://gitlab.gnome.org/GNOME/gtk/-/commit/f2a297f56d7b0f749ae8b5ef5b853951ff30a89d).
 I believe gtk_css_provider_load_from_string() could be used instead in GTK 4.12.
 However, I am using GTK 4.8.3 for developing this application which is found in the Debian 12 package repositories.
 It appears that you can still use an application-specific styling css file (e.g. styles.css) but although I developed some test code I have not gone down this route in case this approach is depreciated further down the line.

 I need to add a feature to allow the user to choose the event and today colours.

 Hopefully this all makes some sense to anyone reading this.
+In summary styling is stalled until I get a better understanding on how best to move forward.
+I am also monitoring how the Xfce and Budgie desktops move to Wayland as this will help.

-### Wayland
+### Wayland and X11 Testing (GNOME, Xfce, Budgie)

 GTK4 supports [Wayland](https://wayland.freedesktop.org/) which is a replacement for the X11 window system protocol.
 The XDG_SESSION_TYPE variable stores the type of display server the system is using.
-To check if you are running Wayland or X11 use the command below.
+To check if you are running Wayland or X11 echo the XDG (Cross Desktop Group) session type as shown below.

 ```
 echo $XDG_SESSION_TYPE
 ```
 It will output either "wayland" or "x11".

-The GNOME desktop environment (GNOME Shell written in C and GTK) uses the Mutter compositor which supports both Xorg and Wayland and defaults to Wayland when the environment variable is set as shown below.
+The GNOME desktop (i.e. GNOME Shell written in C and GTK) uses the Mutter compositor which supports both Xorg and Wayland and defaults to Wayland when the environment variable is set as shown below.

 ```
 export GDK_BACKEND=wayland